xani-dev/javascript-react-2/Assignments.md

 # Ex.
 10 Timer

 Create a React component called `Timer`.
-This component reports the number of seconds elapsed between button pushes.
+This component reports the number of seconds that have elapsed between button pushes.

 Initial page load and reset: